Educator Resources for West Virginia Studies

 - The website is “responsive”—it will automatically resize to be usable on PCs, tablets and even smartphones.

-- The Header—the site search box, logo, tagline and menu of pages–is at the top of every page.
+- The Header—the site search box, logo, and tagline–is at the top of every page.

-- Clicking on a page title loads that page.
+- Pages and titles are on the HOME page.
+Clicking on a page title or image loads that page.

 - Each page has a table of contents of the topics on that page.
 Clicking on the topic scrolls/jumps down the page to that topic.